drunkard/ceph-readable-doc/html/_sources/mgr/telemetry.rst.txt

 * **basic** (default: on): Basic information about the cluster

     - capacity of the cluster
-    - number of monitors, managers, OSDs, MDSs, radosgws, or other daemons
+    - number of monitors, managers, OSDs, MDSs, object gateways, or other daemons
     - software version currently being used
     - number and types of RADOS pools and CephFS file systems
     - names of configuration options that have been changed from their